bixb922/crank-organ/doc-software/README.md

 If a solenoid is connected to the wrong port, instead of swapping wires, you can change the MIDI to port association here.

-Pin and scale definitions must be saved before testing, but MIDI note number can be changed on the fly without saving.
-A "Pin not found" message can mean that the scale definition was not saved, or a MCP23017/PCA9685 is not detected on the I2C bus.
+The solenoid or RC servo should move a few times after clicking the Test button.
+Unlike the tuner page, multiple button clicks are not queued but done simultaneously.
+I.E. you can press a new button before the current solenoids stop moving.

+## Test touchpad, microphone, crank and I2C bus

+There is a ```Test``` button next to these devices on the pinout configuration page:

+* For the microphone it will refresh a graph of the sound detected.
+Make some sounds and see the signal wiggle.
+If the microphone is not connected, this entry will probably show some noise, since the ADC inputs of the ESP32-S3 pick up electrical ambient noise.
+* For the touchpad, it will show the ESP32-S3 reading of the touchpad input.
+The values may be around 30000 for "not being touched" and around 150000 for "being touched".
+Your values may vary.
+They depend on the mass of the knob used, and air/skin moisture.
+The important value here is the difference between the two readings.
+Record the difference between "on" and "off" state.
+There is a value on the General Configuation page that can be set to a value that has to be lower than that difference.
+* For the I2C, the Test button will do a scan and show the addresses of the devices on the I2C bus.
+If nothing is connected, it will say so, because it detects the absence of pull up resistors.
+If SDA and SCL connected but switched, the address list will be empty.
+* Crank: This will show the pulse count.
+Make one whole turn and you will know the number of pulses to enter on the General Configuration page.
+Leave the crank without movement and the count will reset to zero.
+Once configured, the "System" page will also have a button to show a crank sensor graph in time.

+The tests will stop after 30 seconds to 1 minute.
+It is best to reboot after activating these tests, since they can change the hardware configuration of the ESP32-S3.

+If you change a pin number, the test button will work on the pin numbers just entered, not the saved ones.
+This allows for quick testing of different pins.

+Registers do not have a test button.
+The register status appears on the bottom of the Performance page.

-## Adjust "on" and "off" position of each RC servo
+## Adjust "on" and "off" position for each RC servo

 For RC servos there is a arrow up and arrow down position to adjust the position of the "off" position in small steps.
-The servo "off" position is changed immediately.
+The servo "off" position is changed immediately following the values entered or following the up and down arrows.

-The "on" position needs you to enter a value, and then use the Test button to see the "on" position of the servo.
+The "on" position needs you to enter a value into the "on (usec difference)" box, and then use the ```Test``` button to verify the "on" position of the servo.
 200 is normally a good starting point.

+Once your adjustments are done, save the changes with the save button on the bottom of the page.

 ## Redefine MIDI notes (only if necessary)